Top 7 InsurTech trends paving the way towards Insurance 2.0

 Insurers benefit from focusing on their core competency – managing risk, while InsurTech’s increasingly support incumbents with technological solutions for improving customer experience, managing data, and driving efficiency.

 7. The rise of No-Code and Low-Code platforms

 Low-code/no-code platforms are changing the way enterprises create new digital products and applications.
 Outsystems, Uniface, Mendix, and EasySend’s no-code platform all point to successful use cases in serious business applications.

 Thanks to the low-code/no-code platforms that were built to answer the unique compliance, risk management, and security requirements of financial enterprises, the development of the front-end customer experiences are significantly accelerated, helping insurance companies to enter the fast-paced and consumer-focused era.

 One thing is clear – we are nearing a data singularity event in insurance.
 Insurance companies are increasingly becoming automated AI-driven and data-based systems for managing risk.

-Powered by technologies such as AI, Blockchain and IoT, we are entering the era of extreme personalization and real-time claims resolution.
+Powered by technologies such as AI, Blockchain, and IoT, we are entering the era of extreme personalization and real-time claims resolution.

 In this data-rich era, success or failure truly lies with the insurer’s ability to derive value from that data – both in terms of achieving efficiencies, reducing costs, accurately calculating and managing risks, and improving customer experience.
-Insurers will increasingly benefit from Tech startups whose core competency lies in technologies such as blockchain, AI, IoT and big data analytics.
+Insurers will increasingly benefit from Tech startups whose core competency lies in technologies such as blockchain, AI, IoT, and big data analytics.

 So far, we only saw a glimpse into what’s possible.
-We’ll keep an eye out for new developments in the insurance world, so make sure to sign up to our newsletter for the latest updates, delivered straight into your mailbox.
+We’ll keep an eye out for new developments in the insurance world, so make sure to sign up for our newsletter for the latest updates, delivered straight into your mailbox.
 Ready to convert your paper and PDF forms into smart digital eForms?
 Schedule a demo with our team!